 He has put a lot of work into this VX edit.
-If you know how Bruno rides, you know that we will see a lot of tech riding on the streets and some amazing combos.
+If you know how Bruno rides, you know that we will see a lot of tech riding on the streets with some unique combos.

 The dude can do a simple trick like 360 to fakie on a small bank and it looks effortless.

-Also, have in mind that Bruno is not afraid to ride big stuff.
+Also, remember that Bruno is not afraid to ride big stuff.
 Wait until the end of this smooth edit.

 3. Solitude by Ciao Crew

-When Coronavirus hit the whole world, everything was closing, and all of us thought about when it would be over to go and ride streets freely.
+When Coronavirus hit the whole world, everything was closing, and we all thought about when it would be over to go and ride the streets again.

 Bruno did something else.
 Instead of closing down, he got out on the empty Frankfurt streets, put his mind to it, and made the magic happen.

 I have followed Bruno from a young age, and man, his progression on BMX is insane.